How The CIA Found A Soviet Sub — Without The Soviets Knowing

 The cover story was still holding tight in the U.S. But the Soviets were clearly suspicious.

 Sherman Wetmore, now 82, was an engineer on the ship.
 He says a Soviet vessel, later replaced by a second one, shadowed the Americans as they anchored above the Soviet sub.
-There was even a helicopter circling above that taking photos.
+There was even a helicopter circling above that, taking photos.

 "They watched everything we did, and the cover story was still holding," Wetmore said.